lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 Before you start building your machine learning system, you should:

 * Be explicit about the problem.
-* Start with a specific and well-defined question.
+* Start with a specific question.
 What do you want to predict, and what do you have to predict it with?
 * Brainstorm possible strategies like what features might be useful?
 Do you need to collect more data?
 * Try and find good input data.
 * Randomly split data into: training samples, testing samples and validation samples.